pish-pish/SuperBMD/README.md

 * If input path is BMD then the extracted DAE is written to output path.
 Textures are dumped to the same directory as the DAE.
 * If input path is not a BMD, the model is converted into a BMD and written to output path.
-If output path ends with ``.bdl``, the model is converted to BDL.
+If output path ends with ``.bdl`` and the ``--bdl`` option is set, or output path is empty and ``--bdl`` is set, the model is converted to BDL.
 * If input path is a BMD/BDL and output path is a BMD, behaviour is similar to if the input was not a BMD/BDL.

 The ``--version`` option outputs the program's version and then exits.